 - Utilizing call to action

 - Fast loading speed

 - A smooth purchase funnel

 A website that’s easy to navigate encourages purchase decisions and lower bounce rates.
 The more navigable your website, the higher the possibility of a purchase or an inquiry.

-Whether your furniture business offers eCommerce or not, having a high-performing website is the first step in implementing a successful furniture marketing strategy online.
+Whether your furniture business offers the option of online purchases, having a high-performing website is the first step in implementing a successful online furniture marketing strategy.

 Search engine optimization

 To appear organically on search engines, you will have to perform search engine optimization or SEO on your website.
 Even appearing on search engines is simply not enough if you’re not on the 1st page of Google.